rohan-dalvi1402/AuthGuard-login-anomaly-detector/README.md

-# AuthGuard – Login Attack Detection Service
+# AuthGuard – Intelligent Login Attack Detector

 AuthGuard is a lightweight backend service built with Flask, designed to detect and respond to suspicious login activity such as brute-force attacks and credential stuffing.
 It uses time-windowed tracking and IP-based analysis to identify abnormal behavior in authentication flows.